Temperature transformation recovering the compressible law of the wall for turbulent channel flow: Abstract

 \section{Abstract}

 Velocity and temperature distributions are both crucial for modeling compressible wall-bounded turbulent flows.
 The compressible law of the wall for velocity has been extensively examined through velocity transformations.
-However, the issue of a well-established temperature transformation remains open.
-We propose a new temperature transformation for compressible turbulent channel flow.
-Our approach is based on the analysis of momentum and energy balance equations in the overlap layer.
-It accounts for the influences of mixing length model, the work of the body force, and the turbulent kinetic energy transport.
-Two types of temperature transformations are obtained: Van Driest type (VD-type) and semi-local type (SL-type).
-The performance of these transformations is evaluated using data from direct numerical simulations and wall-resolved large eddy simulations of compressible turbulent channel flow.
-Both the VD-type and SL-type transformations apply to isothermal and adiabatic walls.
-The SL-type transformation provides better data collapse in the viscous sublayer and buffer layer, thereby recovering the temperature law of the wall.
-When a suitable mixing length model is applied, the SL-type transformation yields results that agree with the incompressible temperature profile or exhibit extended logarithmic behavior.
-Results from the present study highlight careful consideration of the turbulent kinetic energy transport term in different thermal boundary conditions.
-Applications of the proposed transformation in near-wall modeling and its potential extension to more general configurations are also discussed.
+However, a well-established temperature transformation remains an open issue.
+We propose new Van Driest type (VD-type) and semi-local type (SL-type) temperature transformation for compressible turbulent channel flow.
+Our approach is based on an analysis of the momentum and energy balance equations in the overlap layer.
+It accounts for the influences of mixing length model, the work of the body force, and the turbulent kinetic energy (TKE) flux.
+The proposed transformations are evaluated using data from direct numerical simulations and wall-resolved large eddy simulations of compressible turbulent channel flow.
+The SL-type transformation provides better data collapse than the VD-type in the viscous sublayer and buffer layer.
+With a suitable mixing length model, the SL-type transformed temperature agrees well with the incompressible temperature profile or the extended law of the wall.
+For the isothermal wall, the integral mean error over the entire boundary layer remains below \(2\%\) for most cases, with root mean square value of about \(1.7\%\).
+The results highlight the importance of mitigating the energy imbalance in the transformation.
+This work identifies the multi-layer structure of the turbulent TKE flux, which in turn enables approximate models and corresponding simplified yet effective temperature transformations.
+Applications of the proposed approach in near-wall modeling and inverse transformation, as well as its potential extension to more general configurations, are also discussed.